 Weber was also a star track and field athlete.
 She was hampered during her senior season by minor injuries.
 She claimed the 2010 Washington 3A State Championship in the high jump, clearing a height of 5-8, as a sophomore.
 She finished as the state runner-up in the event as a junior and during her freshman campaign as well.
 Weber also boasts top-five State finishes in the triple jump and javelin.
 Her personal best javelin throw of 130'10" stands as the second best mark ever by a freshman girl in the state of Washington high school track and field history.
 Additionally, Weber qualified for the 3A State meet in the shot put in 2011.
 She was named The Olympian Girls Track and Field All-Area Athlete of the Year in 2010 and the Western Cascade Conference Girls Field Event Athlete of the Year in 2009.

 Weber chose NM State over Oregon State, BYU, UNLV and Fresno State.

-Weber was born Feb.
+Personal: Weber was born Feb.
 9, 1994 in San Pablo, California.
 She is the daughter of Dave Weber and the late Sheri Cannon.
-She intends to major in broadcast journalism.
+She is majoring in broadcast journalism.
 Dave played basketball at the University of La Verne, a Division III school in southern California.
 He later coached 18 years of college and high school basketball in northern California before moving to Washington to become athletics director at The Evergreen State College.
 Sheri played basketball for a Northern California Junior College championship team at Merritt College in Oakland.